Fast and Robust Flocking of Protesters on Street Networks: Exploration of tactics

 \subsection{Interpretation}

 Recall that the best tactic corresponds to the rightmost dot among those in the upper right corner of plots in Figure~\ref{fig:scatter}.
-It is defined by the following parameters: $\{ \alpha_{follow}=0.1, \alpha_{align}=0.8, \alpha_{attr} = 0.1 \}$ and a null weight for other rules.
+It corresponds to the following parameters: $\{ \alpha_{follow}=0.1, \alpha_{align}=0.8, \alpha_{attr} = 0.1 \}$ and a null weight for other rules.
 This tactic produces groups of $121$ walkers on average, and walkers explore on average $540$ distinct nodes during their $1000$ steps.
 These scores are more than twice and five times more than what the baseline gets, respectively.

 Figure~\ref{fig:drawings} illustrates the behavior of this tactic.
 First, Alignment imposes walkers to move forward, may they be alone or part of a cluster, as shown in the first configuration of Figure~\ref{fig:drawings}.
 Indeed, a walker $i$ alone at location $x_i(t)= u$ and $x_i(t-1)=v$ will measure a negative flux $\Delta J_{u\rightarrow v}(t) = -1$ at time $t$, while it will be $\Delta J_{u\rightarrow w}(t) = 0$ for all $w\neq v$.
 This implies the walker never goes back.
 This effect is left unchanged with multiple walkers in a cluster.